Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 {\bf Model and phase diagram in the clean limit}\\ In this work, we focus on investigating the role of spatially disordered interactions.
 Before that, we first consider the clean limit in this section.
 The clean model is based on the spatially uniform Hamiltonian proposed in Ref.~\cite{xuNonFermiLiquid+12017},

-{Its properties on a square lattice have already been explored in Ref.~\cite{xuNonFermiLiquid+12017}.
-Furthermore, we implement the model on a triangular lattice instead of the original square lattice.
-This modification is motivated by two key considerations: (1) Reduced anisotropy: The triangular lattice inherently suppresses directional anisotropy due to its higher lattice symmetry.
-Specifically, the Fermi surface adopts a nearly circular form in this configuration, and no soft modes are observed.
-Consequently, the non-Fermi liquid characteristics exhibit remarkable similarity across all spatial directions.
-In theoretical investigations of non-Fermi liquids, isotropy often serves as a simplifying approximation – the triangular lattice provides a more ideal platform for validating such theoretical frameworks.
-(2) Enhanced applicability of MET: Using another lattice geometry also offers additional validation for employing MET to analyze spin-fermion models.}

-This model has two fermion layers and one Ising spin layer in between, as shown in Fig.~\ref{fig:fig1}{\bf a}.
-The top and bottom layers are fermion layers, which are governed by the first part of Hamiltonian $\hat{H}_f$ and $\lambda=1,2$ denotes the label of fermion layers.
+This model has two fermion layers and a transverse field Ising model (TFIM) in between, as shown in Fig.~\ref{fig:fig1}{\bf a}.
+The top and bottom are fermion layers, which are governed by the first part of Hamiltonian $\hat{H}_f$ with $\lambda=1,2$ the fermion layer index.
 On each fermion layer live spin-$1/2$ fermions, and we use $\sigma = \uparrow, \downarrow$ to represent different spins.
-The grand-canonical ensemble is used in DQMC with a chemical potential term to control the average number of fermions.
+The grand-canonical ensemble is used with a chemical potential term to control the average number of fermions.
 Here we choose $\mu/t = 0.8348$ to approach a half-filling case, e.g., $\langle \hat{n}_{i\lambda\sigma} \rangle \approx 0.5$.
-Between fermion layers is an Ising spin layer with nearest neighbor ferromagnetic (FM) Ising interaction and a transverse field $h$ along the $x$-direction.
-When reducing $h$ and the temperature $T$, the Ising part $\hat{H}_s$ will undergo a paramagnetic (PM)-FM phase transition, which corresponds to the spontaneous breaking of $Z_2$ symmetry.
+The in between TFIM ($\hat{H}_s$) has nearest neighbor ferromagnetic (FM) interaction.
+When reducing transverse field $h$ and the temperature $T$, the Ising part $\hat{H}_s$ will undergo a paramagnetic (PM)-FM phase transition, which corresponds to the spontaneous breaking of $Z_2$ symmetry.
 The Ising spins also mediate the fermion-fermion interactions by the coupling term $\hat{H}_{sf}$ and $\hat{\sigma}_{i \lambda} = \frac{1}{2}(\hat{n}_{i\lambda\uparrow} - \hat{n}_{i\lambda\downarrow})$ is the net magnetic moment of fermions on site $i$ of layer $\lambda$.
-Due to the existence of two layers of fermions, this model is invariant under the anti-unitary transformation $i \tau_y \mathcal{K}$ with $\tau_y$ a Pauli matrix defined in layer basis and $\mathcal{K}$ a complex conjugate operator.
-Thus, our DQMC simulations are free of the notorious sign problem~\cite{wuSufficientConditionAbsence2005}.
-The details of DQMC implementation can be seen in Supplementary Note 1.
+The details of DQMC implementation can be seen in SI Appendix 1.